 What happens with my EAD and Advance Parole renewals?

 PM-602-0199 does not address Form I-765 (employment authorization) or Form I-131 (advance parole) renewals directly.
 Those ancillary benefits continue under their existing regulations and processing channels.
-There is some uncertainty in early commentary about whether USCIS will eventually apply broader discretionary scrutiny to ancillary benefits or whether they will remain processed under current rules.
-As of the date of this article, the memorandum is silent on this point, and applicants should plan to renew on the same timing and with the same supporting documentation as before.
-An attorney can advise on renewal timing and any strategic considerations for a specific situation.
+There is some uncertainty in early commentary about whether USCIS will eventually apply broader discretionary scrutiny to ancillary benefits.
+As of the date of this article, the memorandum is silent on this point.
+Plan to renew on the same timing and with the same supporting documentation as before.
+A licensed immigration attorney can advise on renewal timing and any strategic considerations for your specific situation.

 For applicants whose category permits it, the question of whether consular processing is a practical alternative is fact-specific.
 The companion article Can I still file adjustment of status in 2026? walks through the threshold question for applicants weighing options.